 What to do if you miss the Self Assessment Paper deadline

-If you have extenuating circumstances that you believe might exempt you from the £100 fine, here are some HMRC numbers which might come in handy:
+If there are extenuating circumstances that you believe might exempt you from the £100 fine, here are some HMRC numbers that might come in handy:

 Self Assessment enquiries:

 Unless for some reason you hugely object to using technology, the best way to avoid this fine is to complete your Self Assessment online, alongside the 89% of customers completing theirs in 2016.

 Paper returns are gradually being phased out, so you might as well get into some good habit.
 This way, you’ll also have until the 31st January to get it sorted.

 The advantages of an online Self Assessment

 HMRC’s system can save your progress for you, meaning you don’t have to complete your Self Assessment in one sitting.
 If you’re unsure about any sections, you can go away and read up on them, come back to make sure they’re done properly.

 Similarly, you can go back to edit previous sections before you finally submit your Self Assessment – so there’s no need to panic if you make a mistake.

 If you’ve never filed a Self Assessment online before, you’ll need to create an account with HMRC Online Services.
 You’ll need your Unique Taxpayer Reference number – this is on the “Welcome to Self Assessment” letter (SA250) you’ll have received when you registered for Self Assessment.